 But owner Fred Mann had bigger ideas.
 In 1921, he set about giving the old pleasure spot a million-dollar makeover.
-Plans called for a redesigned outdoor gardens for summertime events and the construction of a two-story structure to house a cocktail bar and dining room that would remain open year-round.
+Plans called for redesigned outdoor gardens for summertime events and the construction of a two-story structure to house a cocktail bar and dining room that would remain open year-round.
 The rebuilt gardens opened in June 1922.

 The dining room, known as the Rainbo Room, could accommodate as many as 2,000 diners at a time—plus an additional 1,500 dancers if need be.
 Variety said it was "probably the largest cafe in America conducted strictly on a dine and dance basis."
-Indirect, multi-colored lighting gave the Rainbo Room a romantic glow and a revolving stage ensured that the entertainment—be it vaudeville, ballet, or dance music—never stopped.
+Indirect, multi-colored lighting gave the Rainbo Room a romantic glow, and a revolving stage ensured that the entertainment—be it vaudeville, ballet, or dance music—never stopped.

 Mann looked to protect his investments against the uncertainties of Prohibition by diversifying the Rainbo's range of amusements.
 In 1927, he converted the outdoor gardens into an indoor sports arena with 1,726 permanent seats.
 Initially known as the Rainbo Fronton, the arena pushed the Manns' total investment in the property to over $2 million.
 At first, the Fronton was used for jai alai matches, the novelty of which attracted the interest of many Chicagoans.
 For a time, the sports pages of the city's daily newspapers were filled with jai alai scores and profiles of various Rainbo Fronton players.
 As the novelty of the sport wore off, however, the Fronton began to be used primarily for boxing and wrestling matches.
-The facility could accommodate as many as 2500 for the matches by setting up an additional 800 seats on the main floor of the arena.
+The facility could accommodate as many as 2500 for the matches by setting up an additional 800 seats on the arena's main floor.

 The Rainbo's struggles continued during the Depression.
 Most activities during the 1930s centered in the Rainbo Fronton, where jai alai tournaments and other sporting events continued to draw crowds.

-The French Casino |
+The French Casino

-Michael Todd Theatre Cafe Dinner Stage Show 1939 |
+Michael Todd Theatre Cafe Dinner Stage Show 1939

 This was too tempting for Chicago's gangsters to make their hands behave.
 The Nitti mob, heirs of Al Capone, began moving in and pressuring Todd's backers and several unions involved in the club's operation.
 A cover charge was instituted; food and drink prices soared; hat-check girls set out their saucers for tips; cigarettes cost a lot more; there was no more Jello to be had.
-Todd finally sold his stock and left Chicago in May of 1931
+Todd finally sold his stock and left Chicago in May 1931

 After the Second World War, new operators reopened the Rainbo, holding wrestling matches in the Fronton.
 A bowling alley was also built on part of the property.